Hi

 EXHIBITIONS

-co-creAIte, Interactive art installation, Studio Egret West showroom, London, UK (opening on 24th May 2023)
+co-creAIte, Interactive art installation, London Festival of Architecture, Studio Egret West, London, UK (May – Sep 2023)

 Entangled, Interactive Dance Performance, Trinity Laban conservatoire of music and dance, London, UK (July 2022)